Aadarsha-Subedi/jwt-implementation/README.md

 # JWT Authentication Implementation

-A full-stack web application demonstrating secure authentication using JSON Web Tokens (JWT) with React and Express.js.
+A mini-project full-stack web application demonstrating secure authentication using JSON Web Tokens (JWT) with React and Express.js.
 The project includes both access and refresh token implementation, protected routes, and a blog feature to demonstrate authenticated API access.

 ## Features